How to conduct an effective employee evaluation that will make a difference

 Even if you want to have employee evaluations annually, it doesn’t mean that reviews can’t be planned earlier.
 Use an integrated career development platform to help you plan and share documentation beforehand.
 This way, when it comes time for reviews, you’re prepped and ready to go with all the necessary knowledge and information.

 Tip 10: get upper management involved

-Once you have centralized all your plans, feedback, and analysis in one course on Juno Journey, you can then share this with upper management.
+Once you have centralized all your plans, feedback, and analysis in one place, you can then share this with upper management.
 This helps management see trends across various departments and helps them plan and review company goals.

 Employee evaluation examples

 Documenting an employee’s performance with details, context, correct language, data, and examples is absolutely crucial.
 Your documentation of employee evaluations helps others understand exactly where that person is right now and what tools they need to help them improve in specific circumstances.